Exponentially accurate open quantum simulation via randomized dissipation with minimal ancilla: main results

-Theorem~\ref{thm: main} clarifies the complexity to simulate a target open system is well reflected by that of $\widetilde{\mathcal{W}}_v$, which can be indeed effectively simulated on a device.
-Actually, the additional space overhead and the total gate complexity for each circuit for $\widetilde{\mathcal{W}}_v$ does not depend on either the number $m$ of Pauli strings in a Hamiltonian $H$ or the number $K$ of jump operators, while the collection of $\widetilde{\mathcal{W}}_v$ recovers the full dynamics $e^{t\mathcal{L}}$.
+In Theorem~\ref{thm: main}, the complexity to simulate a target open system is well reflected by that of $\widetilde{\mathcal{W}}_v$, which can be effectively simulated on a quantum device.
+The additional space overhead and the total gate complexity for each circuit for $\widetilde{\mathcal{W}}_v$ does not depend on either the number $m$ of Pauli strings in a Hamiltonian $H$ or the number $K$ of jump operators, while the collection of $\widetilde{\mathcal{W}}_v$ recovers the full dynamics $e^{t\mathcal{L}}$.
+This parameter independence is attributed to the primitive type-(A, B) superoperators forming each $\mathcal{W}_v$ in our decomposition; each superoperator is clearly independent from $m$ and $K$.
+For the type-(B) superoperators, the independence is evident.
+For the type-(A) superoperators, Lemma~\ref{lemma:oaa_for_B0B1} in Appendix~\ref{apdx:exact_efficient_oaa} provides the explicit circuit construction and detailed resource analysis of $\mathcal{B}_{kl}^{(\rm approx)}$.
+The dominant contribution arises from encoding the jump operator $L_k$, which requires $\mathcal{O}(M\log M)$ gates using LCU.
+As a result, the gate complexity of our type-(A) superoperators depends solely on $M$.